GabrielCamba/Grants-Program/applications/openPayroll.md

 ### Team's experience

+//TODO Add some more info of the academy
-We know each other from different places but we began working together at the Polkadot Blockchain Academy 2022 in Buenos Aires, Argentina.
+We know each other from different places but we began working together at the Polkadot Blockchain Academy 2023 in Buenos Aires, Argentina.

 Here are some brief backgrounds on each of us: